-- The one-day Angkor pass costs US$20 while the three-day pass is US$40.
-You will surely not finish your temple visits in just one day so the 40-dollar three-day pass is a good deal.
+- The one-day Angkor pass costs US$37 for a day pass, US$62 for 3-day pass, and US$72 for a 7-day pass.
+You will surely not finish your temple visits in just one day so the 62-dollar three-day pass is a good deal.

 - Experience the sunrise at Angkor Wat.
 You have to sacrifice some sleep for this one.

 - When you go shopping, always ask for the last price.
 Don’t go there early, wait for the markdowns which are probably near midnight.

 - When you go temple hopping, you can hire a tuktuk for the whole day.
 They don’t have any standard rate.
 But the US$10 per person per day tuktuk fee is justifiable.

 - Don’t forget to hydrate when you visit temples to avoid spasms.
 Some temples may require you to climb steep staircases.